vivaria/edisonrul.ing/docs/source/cards/t/two-thousand-needles.md

 ### Card Rulings

-●You destroy the attacking monster with Two Thousand Needles' effect at the end of the Damage Step.
+*   You destroy the attacking monster with Two Thousand Needles' effect at the end of the Damage Step.